 Incorporated Society

-• Governed by the Incorporated Societies Act 1908 until the society has reregistered under the Incorporated Societies Act 2022.
+• Governed by the Incorporated Societies Act 2022 unless a society is yet to reregister under the new Act.

 • Members can come and go without affecting the vehicle’s identity.

-• Minimum number of 15 members required (Body Corporate members do however count as three (3) individuals).
+• Membership: Minimum number of 10 members required (Body Corporate members do however count as three (3) individuals).

 • Accountability: committee members (officers) are accountable to the members.